temporalio/documentation/docs-src/concepts/what-is-the-temporal-web-ui.md

 id: what-is-the-temporal-web-ui
 title: What is the Temporal Web UI?
 sidebar_label: Temporal Web UI
-description: The Temporal Web UI
+description: The Temporal Web UI provides users with Workflow Execution state and metadata for debugging purposes.
 tags:
   - term
   - web-ui